 There are some specific hosting companies we do not recommend, however, any shared hosting plan can be a disaster for you regardless of the company you choose.

 Before you pay for a hosting plan of a hosting provider, make sure that:

 - You can increase memory limit.

 Memory limit is an important factor when it comes to importing theme demo content and image upload but also when editing posts/pages and using your website on daily basis.
 Deficient memory limit will lead to various problems in your site, such as data processing and other related memory demanding tasks.

 Restricted External URL Access

 Some rare hosting providers do not allow external URL access (cURL) and thus it makes API servers unavailable to access.
-This will disable a few theme features and demo content import for Our Theme.
+This will disable a few theme features and demo content import for Authentic.